Burlington, Vermont: Late 20th century to present

+By 1990, the Burlington Bike Path was complete, from Oakledge Park in the south, to the Winooski River in the north.
+In 2004, Governor Howard Dean obtained funding for construction of a bike bridge across the Winooski River, allowing the bike path to be extended four miles out into the lake on the old railroad causeway toward the Champlain Islands, now known as the Island Line Trail.
+The local bicycle advocacy that emerged from this effort led to the formation of the non-profit agency Local Motion.
+This agency runs a bike ferry during the summer so bicycles can cross a 200-yard gap in the railroad causeway, which enables riders to reach the Lake Champlain islands. and, via Quebec's Route verte, the city of Montreal.

 In 2021, following the 2021 Israel–Palestine crisis, the city council scheduled a vote on a "Resolution In Solidarity with the Palestinian People" for September 13.
 The resolution called on the city council to "express its solidarity with the Palestinian people, condemn anti-boycott legislation, and endorse the Palestinian-led Boycott, Divestment and Sanctions movement, which calls for nonviolent pressure on Israel."
 The authors' stated reasons for introducing the resolution were Israeli settlements in the West Bank, an ongoing "military siege and an economic blockade" of Gaza, and US military aid to Israel.
 They also cited reports by Human Rights Watch and B'Tselem that find Israel guilty of the crime of apartheid.

 The American Jewish Committee condemned the resolution as "deceptive and one-sided" and criticized it for its sole focus on Israel.
 A coalition of local rabbis and community groups condemned the resolution as well, citing the timing of the vote during the Jewish High Holy Days, between Rosh Hashanah and Yom Kippur, and fears that the resolution would fuel antisemitism.
 Former mayor Miro Weinberger called the resolution "inappropriate and counterproductive".
 In a 6–5 vote, the council decided to withdraw the resolution.

 In 2023, three Palestinian-American students were shot and injured in an incident during Thanksgiving break.